 Before the days of Tempur-Pedic mattresses and Casper, humans slept on makeshift sleeping surfaces like piles of straw.
 As society advanced, primitive mattresses were fashioned out of stuffed fabrics, and down was introduced.
 Bedframes came much later but have still been around since the ancient Egyptians era.

 A team of archaeologists discovered a cave in South Africa that presents some significant insight into how people slept during the Stone Age.
 They found grass bedding mixed with layers of ash believed to date back roughly 200,000 years.
 The researchers estimate that the ash may have been used as a deterrent against ticks and other insects.

 Is segmented sleep healthy?

-Our recommendation is to see if this type of schedule will work for you.
+Our recommendation is to consult with your physician and see if this type of schedule will work for you.
 Gauge how you feel and make sure you’re getting the recommended seven to nine hours of shuteye within a 24-hour period.

 Sources and References: